-Command Where Executed Task ftp Another host Transfer files to and from the OES server which, in this case, is a remote host. gdm ◆ Local host Run and manage the X servers using XDMCP.
-Remote host gnomesu-pam Local host Required for GNOME applications that need superuser access. login OES server SSH session with OES Log in to the OES server, either directly or in an SSH session with the server. server sfcb Local host Required for iPrint, NSS, SMS, Novell Remote Manager, and iManager. sshd Another host Establish a secure encrypted connection with the OES server which, in this case, is a remote host. su OES server Temporarily become another user.
+Command Where Executed Task ftp Another host Transfer files to and from the OES server which, in this case, is a remote host. gdm Local hostRemote host Run and manage the X servers using XDMCP. gnomesu-pam Local host Required for GNOME applications that need superuser access. login OES serverSSH session with OES server Log in to the OES server, either directly or in an SSH session with the server.

+Command Where Executed Task sfcb Local host Required for iPrint, NSS, SMS, Novell Remote Manager, and iManager. sshd Another host Establish a secure encrypted connection with the OES server which, in this case, is a remote host. su OES server Temporarily become another user.
 SSH session with OES server This is most often used to temporarily become the root user, who is not a LUM user and is, therefore, not affected by LUM.